bharatayasa/final-proj-markas/README.md

 1. **GET `/`**

-   - Middleware: Authorization (Fill the value with your secret key)
+   - Middleware: bearer token (Fill the value with your secret key)
    - Response:
      ```json
      {